TechWithAhmedHassan/Buildables_DataScience_Fellowship/README.md

 ---

 ## 🚀 Overview
-The fellowship is designed to provide practical training in **Data Science, Machine Learning, and AI**.
+The fellowship is designed to provide practical training in **Data Science, Machine Learning, and AI**
 This repository includes:
 - Coursework and exercises
 - Mini-projects and case studies